bcgov/envair/README.md

 - `importECCC_forecast()` Retrieves AQHI, PM2.5, PM10, O3, and NO2
   forecasts from the ECCC datamart

+- `get_venting_summary()` Summarizes the ventilation index, counting the number of GOOD, FAIR, or POOR days for the month

 - `GET_VENTING_ECCC()` Retrieve the venting index FLCN39 from
   Environment and Climate Change Canada datamart or from the B.C.’s Open Data Portal